Health Needs – Physical & Mental Health

 1‘Otherwise’ is a broad category which covers circumstances other than illness or exclusion in which it is not reasonably possible for a child to take advantage of any existing suitable schooling.
 2The term ‘suitable education’ is defined as efficient education suitable to the child’s age, ability and aptitude and to any special educational needs he or she may have.

-Local authorities (LAs) must provide suitable full-time education (or as much education as the child’s health condition allows) as soon as it is clear the child will be away from school for 15 days or more (whether consecutive or cumulative) and make every effort to minimise the disruption to a child’s education.
+Local authorities (LAs) must provide suitable full-time education (or as much education as the child’s health condition allows) and make every effort to minimise the disruption to a child’s education.
 This applies for any child who – because of illness or other reasons – would not receive a suitable education without such provision.

-This means that where a child cannot attend school because of health problems, and would not otherwise receive a suitable fulltime education, the LA is responsible for arranging provision and must have regard to the guidance set out in the DfE’s – ‘Ensuring a good education for children who cannot attend school because of health needs’ January 2013
+This means that where a child cannot attend school because of health problems, and would not otherwise receive a suitable full-time education, the LA is responsible for arranging provision and must have regard to the guidance set out in the DfE’s – ‘Ensuring a good education for children who cannot attend school because of health needs’ January 2013

 The Department for Education also state in their statutory guidance “Alternative Provision – January 2013”. that while there is no statutory requirement as to when suitable full-time education should begin for pupils placed in alternative provision for reasons other than exclusion, local authorities should ensure such pupils are placed as quickly as possible.